|What Is Sin

 In contrast, to those that die without seeking forgiveness from God for the extreme and severe type sins, they will suffer the pains of hell or eternal fire, which is a state of unending agony forever and ever because of their complete separation from God.

-The MISINTERPRETATIONS by the Church on sin, punishment, and God's judgment upon us is about not knowing the REAL God.
-The real God is filled with compassion for every choice that we have made in life, good and bad, for it has been for the discovering of "who we are as a God."
+The MISINTERPRETATIONS by the Church on sin, punishment, and God's judgment upon us is about NOT knowing the REAL God.
+The real God is filled with compassion for every choice that we have made in life good and bad, for it has been for the discovering of "who we are as a God."
 Therefore NOT sin at all.
-There has never been a bad choice or sin committed by anyone, not even the worst of the worst of us.
+There has never been a bad choice or sin committed by anyone not even the worst of the worst of us.
 Oh!
-The real God may say to us, however, that there have been some interesting ways that we have done things, but the facts remain, the real God does not judge, send us to hell, or anywhere, period.
+The real God may say to us however, that there have been some interesting ways that we have done things, but the facts remain, the real God does not judge, send us to hell, or anywhere in-between, period.

-Therefore, SIN is nothing more than us humans bringing in the energies of duality because we believe in it as being real, for balancing.
+Therefore, SIN is nothing more than us humans bringing in the energies of duality because we believe in it as it is real, and we do it for balancing our energy.
 It is time to open up our heart and allow our belief in sin to loosen the reins on our life.
 This will help allow us to open up to healing, which in the end, allows us to feel free from sin no matter what we think that we have done.

 We took on the flesh to feel what it was like to live inside of our creations.
 It is one thing to imagine what it is like to experience something but quite another to live and feel our creations first hand.
 Just know it was us souls, and not someone outside of us, that took the divine life force energy and was able to put it into the flesh and bring it to life.